Lennon & Maisy

-Lennon & Maisy were a Canadian music duo composed of sisters Lennon Stella and Maisy Stella.
+Lennon & Maisy are a Canadian music duo composed of sisters Lennon Stella and Maisy Stella.
 They are best known for their roles as Maddie and Daphne Conrad in the ABC/CMT musical drama series Nashville (2012–2018).

 They were both born in Oshawa, Ontario, but later resided in Nashville.
 They are the daughters of singer-songwriter duo MaryLynne and Brad Stella, who perform as the Stellas.

 Early life

 Lennon and Maisy Stella grew up on a secluded farm in Claremont, Ontario.
 Born into a musical family, with both parents and other family members in the music business, the girls became interested in the business from a very early age.
 Lennon got her first guitar when she was five and was taught by her father, an experienced guitarist.
 Although neither of them has ever received lessons or professional vocal or instrumental training, they both play numerous instruments and sing in two-part harmony.
 Having both turned to music for entertainment, the girls wrote songs together in their early years and played at various shows and festivals alongside their parents’ duo the Stellas.
 The family moved to Nashville from Canada in 2009 so Brad and MaryLynne could further their music career.
-The family is currently residing in Brentwood, Tennessee.
+The family currently resides in Brentwood, Tennessee.